 Symptoms

 Symptoms of Grave’s disease can take weeks to months to develop.
 They develop very slowly over time.
-Symptoms can include, anxiety, irritability, hand tremors, heat sensitivity, weight loss, enlarged thyroid gland, chance in menstrual cycles, reduced libido, frequent bowel movements, bulging eyes, fatigue, thick skin, irregular heartbeat, rapid heartbeat, sleep disturbances, or hair loss
+Symptoms can include, anxiety, irritability, hand tremors, heat sensitivity, weight loss, enlarged thyroid gland, chance in menstrual cycles, reduced libido, frequent bowel movements, bulging eyes, fatigue, thick skin, irregular heartbeat, rapid heartbeat, sleep disturbances, or hair loss.

 Out of every one in three people who have Grave’s disease they can develop Grave’s ophthalmopathy, which is an eye condition.
 Symptoms of Grave’s ophthalmopathy may start before or during the symptoms of hyperthyroidism.
 Symptoms of Grave’s ophthalmopathy are bulging eyes, irritated eyes, puffy eyes, light sensitivity, pressure in the eye, and blurred vision.
 Symptoms are usually mild, and they can develop even if your hyperthyroidism has been treated.